-Our long-term debt as of December 31, 2022 December 31, 2023 was comprised of borrowings that contain fixed and floating interest rates.
-Our Senior Notes and Convertible Notes bear cash interest at fixed rates.
+Our long-term debt as of December 31, 2023 December 31, 2024 was comprised of borrowings that contain fixed and floating interest rates.
+Our Senior Notes, and Convertible Notes bear cash interest at fixed rates.
 Our Revolving Credit Facility interest rate is a floating rate option that is designated by us within the parameters established by the underlying agreement (see Note 4 to our financial statements).

-The From time to time, the Company uses may use interest rate swaps to effectively convert a portion of its variable rate indebtedness to fixed rate indebtedness.
-As of December 31, 2022 December 31, 2023, we had no interest rate swaps with a total notional amount of \$100.0 million swaps.
+From time to time, the Company may use interest rate swaps to effectively convert a portion of its variable rate indebtedness to fixed rate indebtedness.
+As of December 31, 2023, we had no The following table summarizes our open interest rate swaps derivative contracts as of December 31, 2024.

 Changes in interest rates can impact results of operations and cash flows.
-A 1% increase in short-term interest rates on our floating-rate debt outstanding at December 31, 2022 December 31, 2023 would cost us approximately \$2.2 million \$1.6 million in additional annual interest expense.
+A 1% increase in short-term interest rates on our floating-rate debt outstanding at December 31, 2023 December 31, 2024 would cost us approximately \$1.6 million \$6.9 million in additional annual interest expense.